OmarElzero/DEPI_Journey/README.md

 # DEPI Journey: Data Science Learning Path

-This repository documents my learning journey with the DEPI (Data Engineering and Practical Intelligence) program.
+This repository documents my learning journey with  DEPI program.
 It includes summaries of key concepts, notes from sessions, personal reflections, and hands-on projects I've built along the way.

 ## What You'll Find Here